-The proposed distribution line route will cross or be located within 120 m of 38 waterbodies, including Lower Deception Lake, depending on the route selected.
-The connection line to the adjacent facility will cross the Tributary of Munroe Creek.
+The proposed main distribution line from the facility to the interconnection point route will cross or be located within 120 m of 38 waterbodies, including Lower Deception Lake, depending on the route selected.
+The connection line to the adjacent facility will cross Munroe Creek.